 The primary body of Mr. Visco’s development experience has been with Newton Senior Living where he oversaw all aspects of the firm’s development activities: creating nine custom-designed facilities as well as supporting the acquisition and repositioning strategy of twelve additional properties.
 Returning to the senior living industry with LCB, Mr. Visco applies his established expertise in directing the development of new housing as well as in acquiring and improving existing assets.

 Mr. Visco holds Bachelors and Masters degrees in Architecture respectively from MIT and Harvard, and an MBA from Babson.
 He is also a Registered Architect, a Member of the AIA and the BSA, as well as the Chairman of the Auburndale Historic District Commission in Newton.

-Barbara Hamilton is a Regional Director of Operations, overseeing several residences in the LCB portfolio.
+Barbara Hamilton is Vice President of Operations, overseeing several residences in the LCB portfolio.
 She is responsible for all aspects of community operations, ensuring that each residence maintains the highest level of resident service and excellence.